mikeraab/docker101/README.md

-# Hands On Lab for Docker Containers - Beginner level
+# Hands On Lab for Docker Containers - Intermediate

 ### Pre-work: